mravendi/mravendi.github.io/_posts/cvoverview.md

 ## Common Computer Vision Tasks

 Computer vision has been disrupted by deep learning and convolutional neural networks.
 You can now implement many CV algorithms using power deep learning libraries such as PyTorch.
-In this article, we will provide an overview of CV tasks.
+In this article, we will provide an overview of some of major CV tasks.

 ## Image classification
-Image classification (also called image recognition) is probably the first widely used task in computer vision.
-In this task, we assume that images contain one main object and our goal is to classify the object.
-In the context of image recognition, you will encounter: binary classification and multi-class classification.
+Image classification (also called image recognition) is probably the most widely used task in computer vision.
+In this task, we assume that images contain a main object and we want to automatically classify the object into pre-defined categories.
+In the context of image recognition, you will encounter with: binary classification and multi-class classification.

+### Binary Recognition
 In binary image classification, we want to classify images into two categories.
 For instance, we may want to know if a medical image is normal or malignant.
-The images could be grayscale or colored RGB.
+Thus, you can assign label=0 to a normal image and label=1 to a malignant image.
+That is why it is called binary classification.
+In the following, you can see an example of binary image classification for image patches of Histopathologic Cancer .
 ![Binary image classification](/images/cv_overview/binary_image_classification.png)*Sample images and their binary labels.*

+### Multi-class Classification
 On the other hand, the goal of multi-class image classification is to assign a label to an image from a fixed set of categories.
 Again, here the assumption is that the image contains one dominant object.
 For instance, the following screenshot shows a few samples from a dataset with 10 categories.
 We may